Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Conclusion and Future work

 \section{Conclusion and Future work}

-Community interactions, particularly disagreements, form the means to study how community functions and take decisions.
+Community interactions, particularly disagreements, form the means to study how the community functions and makes decisions.
 In this work, we used descriptive statistics, thematic analysis, tree construction, statistical tests and content analysis to analyse disagreements in the collaborative KG Wikidata.

 We identified and explored three discussion channels as candidates that include disagreements, \textit{Request for comment, Properties for deletion} and \textit{Property proposal}.
-Our main findings are that quick decisions are taken in the creation of properties, the majority of controversies are related to policies and practices, and that more than half of controversial discussions do not lead to consensus.
-Therefore, we recommend to the Wikidata community to pay attention to the quick decisions regarding properties which still need to be explored in order to understand the impact on the quality; enable clear and easy access of policies and rules to help editors participate efficiently in argumentation; and improve strategies for making consensus in long and controversial discussion so as to avoid unresolved issues.
+Our main findings were that quick decisions were taken in the creation of properties and that the majority of controversies ($52\%$) were related to policies and practices.
+Furthermore, more than half of the controversial discussions ($62\%$) did not lead to consensus.
+We found that a high number of editors ($25\%$) participated in discussions with one or two legitimate posts but did not engage further with the topic.
+At the same time, we revealed that Wikidata is an inclusive and peaceful community with all opinions taken into account within discussions and a very low rate ($1\%$) of vandalism.

-In future work, we aim to extend our analysis to understand editors and their interaction in collaboration.
-Specifically, we are interested in exploring questions such as: \textit{Who participates more in discussions, newcomers or experienced editors?
-How do newcomers and experienced editors argue?} Furthermore, it would be worthwhile to investigate how quickly decisions, particularly those related to the creation of core entities like properties, impact the quality of the knowledge graph over time.